Dreams Come True (Judee Sill album)

-Dreams Come True is the third official album released by singer and songwriter Judee Sill.
-A double CD released on Water Records in 2005, the album mainly contains work originally recorded in the seventies as potential material for a third album on Asylum Records.
-A combination of Sill's health and drug problems and lack of interest in the market prevented the completion of the album in the seventies but a renewed interest in her work led to the release of this set, which also includes film footage from 1973.
+Dreams Come True is a posthumous album of music by the American singer-songwriter Judee Sill.
+A double CD released on Water Records in 2005, the album mainly contains work originally recorded in the 1970s as potential material for a third album on Asylum Records.
+A combination of Sill's health and drug problems and lack of interest in the market prevented the completion of the album but a renewed interest in her work led to the release of this set, which also includes film footage from 1973.